 And then industry disappeared.
 By the 1980s Burlington’s commercial activity mainly involved tourism, so transportation officials abandoned plans to finish I-189, at least for a while.

 In 2012, federal highway planners came up with a new plan to extend I-189 to funnel traffic from Route 7 to downtown.
-Opposition to the plan halted construction, and the abandoned pavement serves as a pedestrian walkway for aficionados of ruin porn.
+Opposition to the plan halted construction, and the abandoned pavement serves as a pedestrian walkway for curious explorers.